vphan13/Powerline_Installation/README.md

 ## The following collection is required
 * community.general

-## The playbook requires sudo privileges to install rpms/repos; make sure the user running this
+## The playbook requires sudo privileges to install rpms/repos; make sure the user running this is in the sudoers file

-Then install powerline and all prerequisites
-You will need the sudo password to use this playbook or the epel task needs to be run by and account that has sudo

 ```
 ansible-playbook powerline_install.yml --tags epel -K